pderichs/kalkulator/README.md

 # DONE

+- BUG: Respect changed flag in UI
+- BUG: Fix color of selected cell (should be blueish)
+- FEAT: Add "New" operation to menu
+- REFA: Clean up main.cpp
 - FEAT: Add bool type for LispValue (could be useful for if)
 - BUG: Fix circular reference formula bug: Referencing the same cell in a formula with "cell" causes the app to crash
 - BUG: Support dark UI of Desktop Environment (see: https://stackoverflow.com/questions/58920057/wxwidgets-dark-mode-on-macos)